 Most Popular Northern Arizona Destinations

-Most Popular Attractions in Northern Arizona
+Most Popular Attractions in Northern AZ

 The most visited attractions in Arizona are located in Northern Arizona.
 Some are the most visited in the country and even the world.
 Like one of Seven Wonders, the Grand Canyon, carved over several million years by the Colorado River.
 Grand Canyon National Park is divided into two main sections including the Grand Canyon South Rim and the more remote Grand Canyon North Rim.